-- 83. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if there is substantial authority to support the position. - D. if the position has a reasonable basis and is not disclosed on the tax return. - E. None of the above.
+- 83) A taxpayer can avoid a substantial understatement of tax penalty: - A) if the position has a realistic possibility of being sustained by the IRS or courts. - B) if the position has a reasonable basis and is not disclosed on the tax return. - C) if the position is frivolous and disclosed on the tax return. - D) if there is substantial authority to support the position. - E) None of the choices are correct.